Cesi Pagano & Associates

 Irvine Regional Park

 This 475 acre beauty boasts wonderful Oak and Sycamore trees, providing a terrific variety of wildlife.
-The p2ark also has a pond with a stone-work waterfall and a foot bridge located in the center of the park.
+The park also has a pond with a stone-work waterfall and a foot bridge located in the center of the park.

 There are paved trails for you to enjoy biking and walking, and an equestrian trail three miles long that shows wonderful views of the park.
 Irvine Regional Park provides six different playgrounds, four softball fields, two horseshoe pit, a lake, covered shelters and water fountains.